I’ve been thinking about how life is no different from technology.

 Example: Have you heard the cutting-the-ham-in-half story?
 It goes like this: Wife cuts the ham in half before baking it in two pans.
 Husband asks, “Why?”
 Wife says, “I don’t know, my Mom always did it that way, let’s ask her.”
 Mom says, “I don’t know, Grandma always did it that way, let’s ask her.”
 Grandma says, “Because I didn’t have a big enough pan to fit a whole ham!”
 Ohhh…what if the reason you are doing certain things is based on what someone else did, and you don’t even know why?
 Change your settings!

-Sometimes we just need an attitude adjustment or a flip of a technology switch; and sometimes we need therapy.
+Sometimes we just need an attitude adjustment or a flip of a technology switch; sometimes we need to “reboot” our computers by turning them off and back on again, and our bodies by going to bed early; and sometimes we need professional help.

 As I encouraged you to do in a previous post, Live your life by design, not by default!